rrwick/Badread/README.md

 ### Adapters

 Adapter sequences are controlled with the `--start_adapter_seq` and `--end_adapter_seq` options.
 The default adapters are those for the Nanopore ligation adapters.
-To see what those sequences are and some alternatives, check out the [Adapter sequences page on the wiki](https://github.com/rrwick/Badread/wiki/Adapter-sequences).
+To see what those sequences are and some alternatives, check out the [adapter sequences page on the wiki](https://github.com/rrwick/Badread/wiki/Adapter-sequences).
 If you supply numbers for the adapter sequences (e.g. `--start_adapter_seq 20`, then Badread will make a random sequence of that length to be the adapter.

 How much adapter is added to the start/end of a read is controlled by two parameters: rate and amount.
+These are set using the `--start_adapter` and `--end_adapter` options, with each taking two comma-delimited numbers (rate first and amount second).
 Rate is the percent chance that the adapter will appear at all.
 E.g. a start-adapter rate of 90 means that 10% of reads will have no adapter at their start and 90% of reads will have some adapter at their start.
 Think of it like a Bernoulli distribution.

 Amount controls how much of the adapter, on average, appears on the read.
-E.g. a start-adapter rate of 60 means that when an adapter is on the start of the read, it has an expected length of 60% its full length.
+E.g. a start-adapter amount of 60 means that when an adapter is on the start of the read, it has an expected length of 60% its full length.
 Start-adapters are truncated at the start and end-adapters are truncated at the end.
-The actual distribution of amount is controlled by a beta distribution, and you can interactively explore different values using [this Desmos plot](https://www.desmos.com/calculator/qzza86553k).
+The amount of adapter for each read is controlled by a beta distribution, and you can interactively explore different values using [this Desmos plot](https://www.desmos.com/calculator/qzza86553k).

 To turn off adapters entirely, set the sequences to nothing:<br>
 `--start_adapter_seq "" --end_adapter_seq ""`